RichardHightower/art_hug_08/docs/art_08_org.md

 ### Exercise 5: Debug a pipeline that produces unexpected outputs by enabling verbose logging and tracing the flow of data through each component.

 **Hint:** Set logging to DEBUG, inspect log outputs, and check the configuration of your model, tokenizer, and pipeline arguments.

+### Exercise 6: Implement QLoRA fine-tuning on a small dataset and compare memory usage to standard LoRA.

+**Hint:** Use BitsAndBytesConfig with PEFT, monitor GPU memory with nvidia-smi or torch.cuda.memory_allocated(), and compare trainable parameters.